Public Safety Resources

 + Alternatives to 911 - Behavioral Health Services

-My office has compiled an Alternatives to 911 - Behavioral Health Resource Guide highlighting community based, trauma-informed behavioral health services intended to support individuals and families experiencing a mental health challenge, substance use disorder, or a domestic violence concern.
+The 1st Ward Office has compiled an Alternatives to 911 - Behavioral Health Resource Guide highlighting community based, trauma-informed behavioral health services intended to support individuals and families experiencing a mental health challenge, substance use disorder, or a domestic violence concern.
 Before dialing 911, consider seeking assistance and support from these partners, many of which have presence in our community and are ready to serve and meet your needs alongside you.
 Unless otherwise specified, services are offered for free, regardless of insurance status.

 + Violence Reduction Dashboard